ygweric/playground.js/README.md

 - Download tons of images
 - etc.

-## How can playground.js debug typescript files?
+## How can playground.ts debug typescript files?

 Generally, we need to run `tsc` to compile typescript files to javascript files, and then run the javascript files.

-But playground.js intergrate **Jest**,you can run or debug a ts file with jest.
+But playground.ts intergrate **Jest**,you can run or debug a ts file with jest.

 ## Required environment